 Looking for a stronger brew?
 You’re not out of luck!

-If you really want to tie one on, seek out Echigo Samurai, a brew from Tamagawa Sake Brewery that sits, on par with a stronger-than-normal whiskey, at a staggering 46% alcohol content.
+If you really want to tie one on while drinking sake, seek out Echigo Samurai, a brew from Tamagawa Sake Brewery that sits, on par with a stronger-than-normal whiskey, at a staggering 46% alcohol content.

-Of course, due to Japanese law, Echigo Samurai isn’t technically a sake, but is classified as a liquor.
+Of course, due to Japanese law, Echigo Samurai isn’t technically a sake, but is classified as a liquor because of its extremely high alcohol content.

-On the other end of the spectrum, there’s been a movement among breweries to offer “lighter” sake beverage for more health-conscious folks.
+On the other end of the spectrum, there’s been a movement among breweries to offer “lighter” sake beverages for more health-conscious folks.

-Sparkling sakes like Suzune from Ichinokura come in at about 5% ABV, about the same as a refreshing bottle of biiru.
-These lighter-bodied sparkling sakes are generally sweet and lower in calories than regular sake.
+Sparkling sake like Shirakabegura Mio come in at about 5% ABV, about the same as a refreshing bottle of biiru.